Questions Parents

 We will contact you immediately and ask you to pick up your child promptly.
 In the meantime, your child will be kept comfortable and supervised separately from the other children.
 In a medical emergency, we will call 911 and notify you simultaneously.
 This is why it's essential that your emergency contact information is always current.

 No question is too small.
-If you didn't find your answer here, reach out directly — our team is always happy to talk through anything on your mind.
+If you didn't find your answer here, reach out directly.
+Our team is always happy to talk through anything on your mind.